WPManageNinja/paymattic-docs/docs/global-settings/how-to-configure-recaptcha-in-wordpress-with-paymattic.md

 category: "Global Settings"
 ---

+# How to Configure reCAPTCHA in WordPress with Paymattic

 [Paymattic](https://paymattic.com/) integrates with [Google reCAPTCHA](https://paymattic.com/configure-google-recaptcha-for-your-website-security/#what-is-google-recaptcha) to protect your WordPress forms from spam and automated submissions.
 This guide walks you through setting up reCAPTCHA in Paymattic.

 ## Get reCAPTCHA API Keys